Open Bible Data Home About News OET Key

 ClVgNumquid lex nostra judicat hominem, nisi prius audierit ab ipso, et cognoverit quid faciat?[fn]

-(Numquid lex nostra yulet_him_say hominem, nisi first/before audierit away ipso, and cognoverit quid faciat?)
+(Numquid lex nostra yulet_him_say hominem, nisi first/before audierit away ipso, and cognoverit quid faciat? )

 7.51 Nunquid lex.
 Quia illi perversi volebant prius esse damnatores quam cognitores, iste vero putabat quod si patienter eum præsentem audirent, forsan essent similes ministris qui maluerunt credere quam tenere.
 Auctoritate ergo legis vult eos inducere, ut eum prius velint audire.

 7.51 Nunquid lex.
-Quia illi perversi volebant first/before esse damnatores how cognitores, this vero putabat that when/but_if patienter him præsentem audirent, forsan they_would_be similes ministris who maluerunt credere how tenere.
+Because illi perversi volebant first/before esse damnatores how cognitores, this vero putabat that when/but_if patienter him præsentem audirent, forsan they_would_be similes ministris who maluerunt credere how tenere.
 Auctoritate therefore legis vult them inducere, as him first/before velint audire.

 UGNTμὴ ὁ νόμος ἡμῶν κρίνει τὸν ἄνθρωπον, ἐὰν μὴ ἀκούσῃ πρῶτον παρ’ αὐτοῦ, καὶ γνῷ τί ποιεῖ?